-- outsourced: - carried out by a non-executive director of the subject person; - carried out by a person who merely occupies the position of company secretary of the subject person and does not hold any other position within the organisation; or - carried out by a person who undertakes internal audit functions within the organisation.
+- outsourced: - carried out by a person who merely occupies the position of company secretary of the subject person and does not hold any other position within the organisation; or - carried out by a person who undertakes internal audit functions within the organisation.

-Notwithstanding the above, there are situations where the person appointed as the MLRO need not be an officer in employment or an executive director of the subject person.
+Notwithstanding the above, there are situations where the person appointed as the MLRO need not be an officer in employment or a director of the subject person.
 These are:

-(i) in the case of an insurance company managed by a company that is enrolled to act as an insurance manager in terms of the Insurance Intermediaries Act.83 This company may enter into an arrangement with the insurance manager to have the duties attributable to the MLRO of the insurance company carried out by the MLRO of its manager;
+(i) in the case of an insurance company managed by a company that is enrolled to act as an insurance manager in terms of the Insurance Intermediaries Act.
+This company may enter into an arrangement with the insurance manager to have the duties attributable to the MLRO of the insurance company carried out by the MLRO of its manager;